 "Uh-huh.
 So they escaped, then rampaged through the lab?"

-"It looks that way, although that doesn't match their being transported halfway across the country."
+"It looks that way, though that doesn't match their being transported halfway across the country."

-"Or being able to kill them with a command," CAP settled on their haunches, passing their light over the room.
-"How would they attach the control unit once they were loose?"
+"Or being able to kill them with a command," CAP settled on their haunches, still passing the light over the room.
+"How do you attach the control unit once they were loose?"

 "Perhaps they pumped a sedative into this section of the building."

 CAP turned to face Pollock, an unsettled look in their eye.
 "It would be easier to attach the control unit while they were still under control in the tubes.
-Calvin told me when he and Cassanee were watching them, a few of them that didn't wake up when the others did suddenly startled awake, like they were shocked, without any of the others touching them.
+Calvin told me when he and Cassanee were watching them, a few that didn't wake up with the others suddenly startled awake, like they were shocked, without anyone touching them.
 Maybe the control unit could be used for that, and maybe someone used it to send them into a frenzy and kill anyone here who could talk."

 "That's certainly. . . grisly.
 I've found a strongly worded non-disclosure agreement usually does the trick."

-Before the panda could respond to what they assumed was an attempt at a joke, the lights above them abruptly flickered to life.
-Not all of them leaving the room starkly divided between pools of light and shadow.
+Before the panda could respond to what they assumed was an attempt at a joke, the overhead lights flickered to life.
+Not all, leaving the room starkly divided between pools of light and shadow.
 CAP cocked their ears and angled their head towards the ceiling.

 "What do you hear?"